Seafood Mastery

 1. For the quick version, mix all of the ponzu sauce ingredients together.

-2. For the slow steep method, replace the katsuo dashi powder with katsuobushi flakes, and the shio kombu with regular kombu.
-Place all ingredients together in a container and allow to steep for 2 days.
-Strain the kombu and katsuobushi through a fine sieve afterwards.
+2. For the slow steep method, place all ingredients or Ponzu sauce together in a container and allow to steep for 2 days.
+Strain the kombu through a fine sieve afterwards.

 Chef Notes